Quick Answer

 How the College of Today is Different

 Most people think of college as a place that costs money to attend or requires a chunk of time to accomplish something.
 While this is partially true, there are now many options designed for working adults.
 One big difference is the growing demand for online classes and short-term learning.
+The growth of online enrollment has made it easier than ever to study from home, on a flexible schedule that fits around a full-time job or family responsibilities.

 Years ago, a few colleges in major cities offered distance education which required watching a live lecture on a public access channel.
 Sometimes, weekend attendance was mandatory to receive credit.
 Although this and night classes worked for some adults, this way took years to earn a certificate or work credential.

 These days, online and noncredit classes are ideal for adults of all ages.
 Besides not having to deal with driving after work or finding a parking spot on campus, online classes give students a unique challenge.
 Most of these are structured where students must participate in discussions to share their general understanding of a topic.
 This is in addition to regular assignments and quizzes.
+Platforms like Coursera have partnered with major universities and employers to offer accredited credentials that hiring managers increasingly recognize.

 Noncredit classes may last a semester or less but these give students a basic understanding of a subject.
 This could be a hobby for profit or an entry-level career like healthcare or information technology.